AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

     * "By-copy" mechanism will copy something back

        - Value copied back may be junk
-       - `Constraint_Error` may be raised later or some other unexpected behavior may occur
+       - :ada:`Constraint_Error` may be raised later or some other unexpected behavior may occur

  .. container:: column